Jaycode01/Jaycode01/README.md

 - 😄 You can also reach out to me on josephlamidijoslam@gmail.com

-- ⚡ Born to be great
+- ⚡ Striving for excellence

 <!---
 Jaycode01/Jaycode01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.